Josh Jung Player Props: Rangers vs. Orioles

 - Jung hit .204 with four doubles, a triple, five home runs and four walks.

-- In nine of 26 games last year (34.6%), Jung drove in a run, and three of those games (11.5%) included two or more RBIs.
-He had three or more RBIs in one contest.
+- In 34.6% of his games a year ago (nine of 26), Jung drove home a run.
+In three of those games (11.5%) he recorded two or more RBIs, and he had three or more in one contest.

 - He crossed home in eight of 26 games a year ago (30.8%), including one multi-run game.